What a pleasure to discover BAOBAB MADAGASCAR

 Adaptation to arid conditions: Baobabs are adapted to arid climates because they are xerophilous.
 They store more than 10,000 litres of water in their trunks to survive periods of drought.

-Baobabs are not pyrophilous.
-Stop the bushfire, it could kill off our wealth.
+However, Baobabs are not pyrophilous.
+Therefore, stop the bushfire, it could kill off our wealth.

 If you would like more information about baobabs, please contact us.
 Or clic to the circuit to discover this plant.
 Let’s travel together